 In the event that it becomes necessary to set a date indication, avoid doing this between 8pm and 2am (as depicted on the piece itself).
 Doing so chances an interruption of the calendar function itself that might only be rectified by an expensive visit to a technician.

 A favorite timepiece spends much of its life in direct contact with the body of the wearer, and in the same way the client (at least occasionally) changes socks, the watch must also receive periodic attention and care for cleaning your watch.

-Contemporary timepieces are typically rated water-resistant to at least 50 meters, and this will allow wearer to submerge the watch in water for the purposes of cleaning.
+Contemporary timepieces are typically rated water-resistant to at least 50 meters, and this will allow wearer to submerge the piece in water for the purposes of cleaning your watch.
 Please avoid harsh soaps and solvents, and consider an old toothbrush for persistent grime.
 Areas of particular interest are the lugs and the case back, though avoid forcing water into the seals of the crown or chronograph pushers.
 For vintage pieces with no pressure rating or gaskets, one could do worse than a cotton swab barely-moistened with jewelry cleaner.

 Bracelets benefit from regular cleaning, and will accommodate more vigorous actions to drive the damaging dirt from between links.
 This provides an opportunity to monitor the condition of clasps, buckles, and the “springbar” hardware affixing the bracelet to the case.
-Wear or damage should be addressed immediately.
+Wear or damage should be addressed immediately when cleaning your watch.

 Rubber can be treated similarly, but avoid wetting leather straps unless previously treated with waterproofing oils.
 TimeScapeUSA does not recommend their use, as oil – like hand lotion – has a habit of moving past rubber gaskets to accumulate withing the watch itself.

 Having more than one watch can be a real dilemma.
-We recommend a padded storage case for the timepiece at rest.
-Buben & Zorweg and Scatola del Tempo make a number of practical, attractive models well suited to both the gentleperson a la maison and the seasoned jetsetter.
+We recommend a padded watch storage case for the timepiece at rest.
+Buben & Zorweg and Scatola del Tempo make a number of practical, attractive watch storage solutions well suited to both the gentle-person a la maison and the seasoned jetsetter.
 TimeScapeUSA maintains a stock of watch storage for a single timepiece or a whole collection.

-As we've noted in previous entries, a watch winder is the perfect solution for a lonely automatic left on its own.
-Especially in the case of complicated calendars, this keeps the piece fully fueled, accurate, and happy.
-TimeScapeUSA carries a multitude of brands and models with varying capacities from single units to safes, DIY systems and multi-diverse storage and winding solutions.
+As we've noted in previous entries, a watch winder is the perfect solution for a lonely single automatic timepiece left on its own.
+Especially in the case of complicated calendars, this keeps the piece fully fueled, with lubricated oils, accurately wound, and happy.
+TimeScapeUSA carries a multitude of watch winder brands and models with varying capacities from single units to safes, DIY systems and multi-diverse storage and winding solutions.

 The careful (or overly acquisitive) client might feel a longing for the security of a safe deposit box.
 This is a fine idea with one caveat: the watches should be exercised at least once every few months to insure that lubricants do not begin to harden and dry.
 Nothing is so disappointing as a brand new watch, never worn and squirreled away in a vault for years, that needs service immediately upon seeing the light.

 An uncomfortable topic to be sure, but every fine timepiece will eventually need some more intrusive assistance and service, maintenance or repair.
 One should expect to service a mechanical watch about every five years – and bear in mind that the cost will be substantial, typically between 10 and 20% of the initial price of the piece.
-Even quality quartz watches will occasionally need a complete overhaul when just a new cell won't do.
+Even quality quartz watches will occasionally need a complete overhaul, service and maintenance when just a new cell won't do.
 The sad reality is that a watch past its service interval may continue to run, but in doing so cause damage to vulnerable components making for an even more costly repair.

 Dive watches, or any other piece seeing regular duty under water, present a special case.
 Their great vulnerability lies in the rubber seals guaranteeing the case against the intrusion of moisture.
 Over time, the seals can degrade, so have the case evaluated once a year with at least a dry pressure test.
 Details regarding water resistance and, permissible depth, and testing can be found in our previous entry on that topic, “Pressure Testing.”

-Finally, stop and visit us (or your designated service technician) every once in awhile.
+Finally, stop and visit us (or your designated watch technician) every once in awhile.
 The wearer reaches a level of intimacy with the piece that can be informative.
 Does the watch suddenly make a sound?
 Does the crown or another component suddenly turn with more resistance?
 Has the timing become erratic, or the power reserve radically diminished?
 All of these are signs of trouble, and costs can be reduced by responding with celerity to your designated watch technician.
 The best defense is to become interested in the workings of the watch and learn what makes it tick.
 One could do worse than to introduce one's self to the staff in the back: watchmaker.
 Parts are expensive, but handshakes (and the attendant good will) are free of charge and perhaps more valuable.
 With continued care, service and upkeep consider your designated watch technician like your hairstylist, someone with continued experience with preferences, tastes and the knowledge of the inner workings and know-how of how and what works best for your specific timepiece.
 Here at TimeScape we strive to service every piece with the utmost care and concern to its owner.